MikaelBertze/HallonDispDevices/TempThingy/README.md

 `{ "id" : "Garage", "temp": 12.5 }`

 ## Configure device
-The device id is stored in the Wemos
-The device ID can be set through HTTP.
-Browse to http://device_ip/configure
+After first programming, the device will be configured to use the default id `tempthingy`.
+To set a new ID , browse to http://tempthingy.local/configure and follow the instructions.
+The device id is stored in the microcontroller EEPROM and will be persistant until a new configuration is done.